m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 It’s important to think about how these laws should be applicable in the context of digital objects.
 For example, a digital object may be copied and transmitted much more easily than a physical object.

-A third are we can think about is our privacy as Internet users.
+A third area we can think about is our privacy as Internet users.
 We spend a lot of time online, visiting different websites, using different services, and searching for different things.
 It’s very easy for entities that we interact with digitally to collect a lot information about us.
 A lot of people worry about the concept of Big Brother watching everything they do, and would like some protection.

 ## Legal Deterrents Quiz
 ![](https://omscs-notes.s3.us-east-2.amazonaws.com/2762F482-BE0A-4124-B408-52E8CF242DA8.png)